brohrer/dsmq/README.md

 - A client will get the oldest message available on a requested topic.
 Queues are first-in-first-out.

-- Messages older than 600 seconds will be deleted from the queue.
+- Messages older than a certain age (typically 600 seconds) will be deleted from the queue.

 - Put and get operations are fairly quick--less than 100 $`\mu`$s of processing
 time plus any network latency--so it can comfortably handle requests at rates of